m-sossich/gonphig/README.md

 ```

-Dcl-viper will take care of the flag declaration and the `flag.Parse()` for you when it reads the configuration
+Gonphig will take care of the flag declaration and the `flag.Parse()` for you when it reads the configuration

 ### Read configuration from ENV variables